Hendon Greyhound Stadium: History

-After World War II Hendon and Hackney Wick Stadium merged to become the Hackney and Hendon Greyhounds Ltd company.
+Also after the War, Hendon and Hackney became the Hackney and Hendon Greyhounds Ltd company.
 The resident kennels featured six ranges with each able to house up to fifty greyhounds, paddocks sat next to each range with cooking facilities and a veterinary surgeon on site.
 The kennel fees were 17s 6d for each greyhound.

-In the 1950s Mr D G Lewis became the Racing Manager followed by Fred Whitehead becoming the Director of Racing for Hendon and Hackney.
+In the 1950s, Mr D G Lewis became the Racing Manager followed by Fred Whitehead becoming the Director of Racing for Hendon and Hackney.
 Lewis would switch to sister track Hackney with Michael Marks brought in to replace him.
 The pair would once again swap places in the 1960s sixties with Lewis returning to Hendon.

 During the 1960s racing continued on two evenings per week (Monday and Saturday at 7.45pm) and amenities included a restaurant and five additional buffet and licensed bars with principal events called the North Circular Marathon, Burletta Stakes and L.V.
 Chairman's Cup.
 A major event arrived in 1969 after Hendon was awarded the Guineas following the closure of Park Royal Stadium.
 With the end of Park Royal and New Cross Stadium their Bookmakers Afternoon Greyhound Service (BAGS) fixtures were replaced by Hendon and Hackney.

 Attached trainers included Annetts, Reg Bosley, Colebrooke, Paddy Gordon, Hedley and Lionel Maxen, the same group of trainers that supplied the Hackney greyhounds.